bitwalker/conform/README.md

 ]
 ```

 Will be created archive with the `myapp.schema.ez` name in the your release which will contain the `my_app_dep1` and `my_app_dep2` applications.
 During the `sys.config` will be generated by conform script, the applications from the archive will be loaded and you can use any public API from these applications in your transforms.
-Conform also allows to use a schema with imports without `exrm`.
+Conform also allows to use a schema with imports without `distillery`.
 There is the special `conform.archive` mix task that takes one parameter - path of the schema:

 ```
 mix conform.archive myapp/config/myapp.schema.exs